jonathanstark/FastActive/README.md

 ## Features

-* Ultra-lightweight - way less than 1k minified.
+* Ultra-lightweight: way less than 1k minified.
 * MIT license: use it wherever you want.
 * Designed for responsive design: safe for use in cross-device development
 * Framework-independent: use with any JS library, or none at all!